-The Company's Chief Executive Officer, Mark L. Baum, was previously a member of the Melt board of directors until his resignation in 2021.
+The Company's Chief Executive Officer, Mark L. Baum, was a member of the Melt board of directors until his resignation in 2021.
 Following Mr. Baum's departure, the Company did not have any representation on Melt's board of directors until January 2023, when Mr. Baum re-joined the Melt board of directors.
-At the time Mr. Baum re-joined, the Melt board of directors consisted of five total members, including Mr. Baum, who is the only representative of the Company on Melt's board of directors.
+At the time Mr. Baum re-joined the Melt board of directors, the board consisted of five members, including Mr. Baum.